 The signs and symptoms of a potential dual diagnosis can be hard to spot.
 They are the same signs you’d look for in any mental illness, combined with the signs of substance abuse.
 The problem is that drug use and alcoholism signs can mirror those of other forms of mental illness.
 How can you tell if a person has depression, or is just drunk and hungover?
 Or if a person is manic or anxious because of a disorder, or if it’s because they just did an entire 8-ball of cocaine?
 The truth is you can’t.

-Treatment is important dur this fact, and because mental illness is hard to spot and diagnose.
+Treatment is important during this fact, and because mental illness is hard to spot and diagnose.
 Even if you aren’t sure that you or your loved one has a co-occurring condition, it’s safer to get the right care and get an assessment.
 Furthermore drug rehabs treat addiction in all forms, but they focus primarily on substance use disorders.
-Dual diagnosis treatment is addiction care that treats addiction and other mental health issues at the same time.
+Dual diagnosis treatment in Cherry Hill NJ is addiction care that treats addiction and other mental health issues at the same time.
 This type of treatment recognizes that you can’t separate the conditions, so treatment for both must happen simultaneously.

 What Mental Health Disorders Are Common In Addicts and Alcoholics?

 Receiving a dual diagnosis is very common when some one is suffering from addiction.
-Most of the client that enter The Healing Center receive dual diagnosis treatment in New Jersey.
+Most of the client that enter The Healing Center receive dual diagnosis treatment in Cherry Hill NJ.
 We begin the diagnosis process by having our clients undergo a self-assessment and initial screening.
 This helps our therapists and psychiatrists identify the hidden underlying mental health problems, understand the client’s behavior, and examine the impacts of addiction on mental health.

 Mental Health Problems That Commonly Co-occur With Substance Abuse Disorder: